StefanPacella/Frog-chat/README.md

 ## Frog-chat a web-chat on tomcat.

-I have created an entire web-chat that uses Tomcat 9 and Bootstrap.
-This project was originally written in Italian, and even today, you can still find some Italian words in it.
-The project uses a cache with a reader-writer policy and acts as an intermediary between the requests and the DBMS.
-The schema is based on RESTful principles.
-The website is not vulnerable to SQL Injection and most of XSS attacks, there are some things that have not been implemented, such as the logout policy.
-To ease my development, i used algorithms that are not efficient, but of course, you have my permission to modify them.
-This project is released under the MIT license,
+I made a whole web chat using Tomcat 9 and Bootstrap.
+The project was first done in Italian, so you might still spot some Italian words here and there.
+It uses a cache with a reader-writer policy to manage requests between users and the database.
+I followed RESTful principles for the structure.
+The site is secure from SQL Injection and most XSS attacks, although there are some missing features like the logout policy.
+To make things easier during development, I used some less efficient algorithms, but feel free to tweak them as needed.
+This project is under the MIT license.

 ## Chat